microsoft/genaiscript/docs/gptools.md

 # Authoring GPTool scripts

-GPTools has a text template engine that is used to expand and assemble prompts before being sent to OpenAI.
+GenAIScript has a text template engine that is used to expand and assemble prompts before being sent to OpenAI.
 These templates can be forked and modified.

-All prompts are JS files named as `*.gptool.js`.
-You can use the `GPTools - Fork a gptool...` to fork any known prompt.
+All prompts are JS files named as `*.genai.js`.
+You can use the `GenAIScript - Fork a gptool...` to fork any known prompt.

-All `system.*.gptool.js` are considered system prompt templates and are unlisted by default.
+All `system.*.genai.js` are considered system prompt templates and are unlisted by default.
 There is no variable expansion in those.

 ## Example